Hungarian National Bank: Since 1990

+Accusement of money laundering

+In March 2025, the Hungarian state audit office wrote a report finding that the bank, and it's leader, György Matolcsy took part in laundering of 500 billion forints (approximately 1,2 billion euros) worth of money.
+It has been described in Hungarian media as the biggest bank robbery in world history, as it has surpassed Saddam Hussein 1b$ heist of the national bank of Iraq, which is often mentioned as such.

 Operations

 The Governor of the Hungarian National Bank is appointed by the President of Hungary at the proposal of the Prime Minister for a six-year term.
 The most important decision-making body of the Hungarian National Bank is the Monetary Council.
 Its building is located in Liberty Square, in the Inner City of Budapest, next to the U.S. Embassy building.

 The MNB maintains a medium-term inflation target of around 3%.
 This is somewhat higher than the generally accepted level of inflation for price stability in Europe, and it is used in order to allow for Hungary's "price catch-up" to the rest of Europe.
 Hungary's Central Bank Act states, "The primary objective of the MNB shall be to achieve and maintain price stability.
 Without prejudice to its primary objective, the MNB shall support the economic policy of the Government using the monetary policy instruments at its disposal".
+In 2021, the MNB-mandate changed to include sustainability targets, however, green lending has not picked up in Hungary.

 Demonetised or damaged currency can be exchanged in the bank's head office as well as its two regional offices.